Lew Hing: Later years

-By 1910, Lew Hing had entered the import-export trade, first as an investor with Sing Chong and Fook Wah Companies which imported art goods from China.
-Then, in 1910, Lew Hing began his own import-export business, shipping wholesale Chinese food items from Hop Wo Cheung in Canton, China to Hop Wo Lung, a store on Grant Avenue in San Francisco.
+By 1910, Lew had entered the import-export trade, first as an investor with Sing Chong and Fook Wah Companies which imported art goods from China.
+Then, in 1910, Lew began his own import-export business, shipping wholesale Chinese food items from Hop Wo Cheung in Canton, China to Hop Wo Lung, a store on Grant Avenue in San Francisco.

 By 1911, Lew Hing's Pacific Coast Canning Company had become one of Oakland's largest businesses, providing over 1,000 jobs during the peak canning seasons.
 Employees were usually from the local Portuguese, Italian, and Chinese communities.
-Lew Hing was the Bay Area's single largest employer of Chinese.
+Lew was the Bay Area's single largest employer of Chinese.

 In 1912 Lew built his second hotel, originally named the Mun Ming Lue Kwan, at 858-870 Clay Street, between Grant and Stockton Streets.
 Still in existence, the name has since been changed to The Lew Hing building in honor of Lew.

 In 1915, Lew accepted the position of Chairman of the Board of Directors for the China Mail Steamship Co.
 Ltd., whose office was in the same building as his Canton Bank office.

-In 1917, Lew Hing expanded his cannery business by investing in the Bayside Canning Company, a sardine cannery at Monterey's famed Cannery Row.
+In 1917, Lew expanded his cannery business by investing in the Bayside Canning Company, a sardine cannery at Monterey's famed Cannery Row.
 It was said that the sardines were so plentiful in Monterey Bay that they actually swam their way into the cannery.

 By World War I, Pacific Coast Canning Company was regularly exporting convenient canned goods to Europe.
 This provided an easy source for Herbert Hoover's food rehabilitation program for Europe.
-Lew Hing's efforts were now helping the United States to win the war.
+Lew's efforts were now helping the United States to win the war.

-From 1916 to 1921, Lew Hing was the principal owner of a cotton plantation known as Wa Muck in Mexicali, Mexico.
+From 1916 to 1921, Lew was the principal owner of a cotton plantation known as Wa Muck in Mexicali, Mexico.
 For laborers, he conscripted hundreds of Chinese from China who would pass through San Francisco and go directly to Mexico by rail.
-Lew Hing set aside a few city blocks of land on the plantation for shops to accommodate the needs of Chinese workers.
-The remains of this impromptu Chinatown still exist in Mexicali.
+Lew set aside a few city blocks of land on the plantation for shops to accommodate the needs of Chinese workers; the remains of this impromptu Chinatown still exist in Mexicali.

-In 1918, Lew Hing was on a "hate list" for assassination, which made local and international news.
+In 1918, Lew was on a "hate list" for assassination, which made local and international news.

-In 1928, at age 70, Lew Hing established his fourth cannery, the West Coast Canning Company, along the shores of San Pablo Bay in Antioch, California.
+In 1928, at age 70, Lew established his fourth cannery, the West Coast Canning Company, along the shores of San Pablo Bay in Antioch, California.